ricoloic/CrunchyDL/README.md

 ## Crunchyroll Downloader
 A simple tool for downloading videos from Crunchyroll and ADN.

+This Tool is still in Beta, so there might be some errors.

+Downloaded videos are getting saved in your documents folder
 ## Supported Platforms
 - Windows
 - Linux